 For your consideration, you may want to apply these questions to you "Financial House"

-Balance Sheet Components is a fancy way of asking...How much money do you have and how much do you owe?
-Along with your Cash Flovw, your Assets and Liabilities help determine your ability to accomplish your goals.
-Below is a simplified summary of the key areas of your Net Worth Components.
+Balance Sheet Components is a fancy way of asking, "how much money do you have and how much do you owe?"
+Along with your Cash Flow, your Assets and Liabilities help determine your ability to accomplish your goals.

 Protection Planning.
 Do you feel comfortable with the coverage's you have in place?
 Do you know how much you should have?
 Is Self Insurance a possibility?
 Life Insurance, Long Term Care, Property/Casualty, Disability Coverage (if you are still working).